l4rm4nd/traefik-warp/readme.md

 > [!CAUTION]
 > This plugin will not help logging the visitor's real IP address in Traefik's access log.
 >
-> For such cases, use [ProxyProtocol](https://doc.traefik.io/traefik/reference/install-configuration/entrypoints/#proxyprotocol-and-load-balancers) and define `trustedIPs` at your Traefik entrypoints.
+> For such cases,use `forwardedHeaders.trustedIPs` at your entrypoints.
 Example [here](https://github.com/Haxxnet/Compose-Examples/blob/main/examples/traefik/traefik.yml#L61).

 ## Features